umarcor/osvb/doc/intro/frameworks.rst

 Custom types are also provided for allowing dynamic allocation of pointers (accesses).

 VUnit includes the core of OSVVM as a submodule.
-It also includes :ghrepo:`JSON-for-VHDL <Paebbels/JSON-for-VHDL>`, which allows passing arbitrarily complex generics to the testbenches, by providing them as encoded JSON strings.
+It also includes :gh:`JSON-for-VHDL <Paebbels/JSON-for-VHDL>`, which allows passing arbitrarily complex generics to the testbenches, by providing them as encoded JSON strings.

 Using the OSVVM Libraries and UVVM with VUnit is possible but not straightforward.